jddunn/restless/README.md

 The example command will mount all the files in a Ubuntu machine into the container, so a full system scan of the host machine can be performed through the dockerized service.

-(Although the training data consists of malware that targets Windows OSes, research has shown that antivirus programs designed for Windows works on average 95% of the time in detecting Linux-based malware, see references at the bottom).

-The container also adds an extra barrier of attack for potential bad agents, but keep in mind, is still not completely secure or sandboxed away from the host environment.

 ```sh
 docker run -p 4712:4712 -e APP_ENV=docker --mount source=home,target=/home/ubuntu/restless restless
 ```
 ^ When running the Docker container, an env var `APP_ENV` should be set to `docker` (this var only needs to be set if using Docker).
-The param `source` would ideally be set to the home / root dir of the host drive (for full protection) or is whatever dir you want to be scanning,  and`target` must always point to the dir containing the Dockerfile and app files.
+The param `source` would ideally be set to the home / root dir of the host drive (for full protection) or is whatever dir you want to be scanning, and `target` must always point to the dir containing the Dockerfile and app files.

-This will also be useful for eventual dynamic analysis of files, when they will need to be tested in an isolated place).

 ### Using Docker-Compose

 (See the explanation above ^ to see how Docker will be mounting and communicating with your machine drive.
 If you're not using Ubuntu or a Debian-based Linux distro, then you'll need to edit `docker-compose.yml` to change the `source` and `target` paths under the `volume` key to reflect your OS's filepaths).

-When using Docker-Compose, you won't need to build the image, or fiddle with parameters (unless you need to edit the Dockerfile or docker-compose.yml file).

-Just run
 ```sh
 docker-compose up
 ```

 and the app will be live at:

 ```sh
 http://localhost:4712
 ```